• Recipes

 By: Jan Nunes

-Midnight Diner Potato Salad is a Japanese twist on the classic American potato salad and contains ham, carrots, onions, and sweet pickles.
+Midnight Diner Potato Salad is a Japanese twist on the classic American potato salad, featuring ham, carrots, onions, and sweet pickles.

 Print Share Pin Email